-The company reported $3,800m in revenue last quarter, up around $2,000m year-on-year, as movies like Frozen II and Star Wars: The Rise of Skywalker hit theaters across the globe.
+The company reported $3,800m in revenue last quarter, up around $2,000m year-on-year as movies like Frozen II and Star Wars: The Rise of Skywalker hit theaters across the globe.
 Operating income was up $600m to just under $1,000m.
 This year will be weaker in terms of its numbers, though Disney is still releasing a couple of Pixar films and a live action remake of Mulan, among others (and 21CF films of course).

 The segment housing its theme parks continues to be ever reliable.
 Quarterly revenue increased 8% to $7,400m year-on-year, while operating profit was up 9% to $2,300m on the same basis.
 Total guest count was basically flat, while increased spending per head did the heavy lifting in terms of growth.
 Unfortunately, the impact of coronavirus is going to cost Disney circa $175m in operating profit this quarter as both Hong Kong Disneyland and Shanghai Disney Resort are now closed.

 Personally, I’m not so sure it is, though I concede there’s a risk the valuation multiple gets hacked back down.
 Despite the uncertainties presented by streaming and the decline of linear-TV, most folks think Disney will keep on growing.
 Analyst forecasts for 2021 have profit up past the $6 per share mark, circa 10% higher than 2020 profit estimates.
 The folks over at Morgan Stanley think Disney can double per-share profit between then and 2024.
-If that proves correct then you could easily be looking at $200-plus stock by then.
-Throw another $10 per share worth of cumulative dividend cash into the mix and we are still on for decent returns.
+If that proves correct, then you could easily be looking at $200-plus stock by then.
+Throw another $10 per share worth of cumulative dividend cash into the mix, and we are still on for decent returns.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!